 9. Eat a small portion (wait five hours for a plant or tree; wait at least five days for a mushroom)

 10. Eat in moderation (even if the plant or mushroom passes all the tests, most allergic reactions occur the second time someone eats something rather than the first.
-The species also might make you sick in large quantities because our bodies are not accustomed to eating most wild species; we have to slowly train our gut to accept any new type of food whether it is wild or cultivated.
-Moreover, some plants and mushrooms are unhealthy in large quantities, especially if eaten over long periods of time.
+The species also might make you sick in large quantities because our bodies are not accustomed to eating many wild species; we have to slowly train our gut to accept any new type of food whether it is wild or cultivated.
+Moreover, some plants and mushrooms are unhealthy or hard to digest in large quantities, especially if eaten over long periods of time.
 Again, this is true of cultivated plants as much as it is wild edible plants.)

 You should also be conscious of what you transfer when you move plant material over long distances.
 Many natural areas are inundated with invasive species and invasive species are becoming an increasingly problematic issue.
 Some invasives like garlic mustard in terrestrial habitats and milfoil in aquatic habitats crowd out native species and ultimately lower biodiversity.
 Honeysuckle and glossy buckthorn are others that are particularly troubling.
 In some cases, especially aquatic, invasives can prevent access to important recreational areas and lower property values.
 Make sure you brush off your clothing and shoes when you leave a natural area.
 Also, make sure any material your bring with you gets fully eaten or otherwise destroyed in such a way that it cannot re-grow.
-With leafs and stalks, this isn’t as important if it is a species native to the area it is traveling to.
+With leaves and stalks, this isn’t as important if it is a species native to the area it is traveling to.
 But, if it is an invasive, be extra careful to not transport seeds or destroy them.
 Don’t just compost them or else they may end up growing in the compost.

 Extra care should be taken when dealing with trees.
 Several fungi, insects, and diseases have been advancing on trees in the northeast.
 The historical elms and chestnut trees can attest to this issue.
 Now, the eastern hemlock, ash, and butternut trees all have powerful foes.
 This is why most states and campgrounds have banned the use of firewood from out of town.
 This is also why I make sure to compost the scraps from butternut shells far away from any butternut trees in the area, in case the butternut tree I harvested from was infected.